pnp/sp-dev-fx-webparts/samples/react-pnp-controls-list-view-fields/README.md

     * Experience - Choice with next choices: Bad, Normal, Good
     * Picture - Hyperlink or Picture, display as Picture
     * JourneyType - Managed Metadata connected to the Term Set created above
-  * add the app named _page-sections-navigation-client-side-solution_
+  * add the app named _react-pnp-controls-list-view-fields-client-side-solution_
   * edit a page
-  * add _Page Sections Navigation_ web part
-  * add as much _Page Sections Navigation Anchor_ web parts as you want - each anchor adds an item to the navigation
+  * add _PnP ListView_ web part to the page
-  * configure web parts

 ## Features